 Find out more about how we can help you and your team by completing an enquiry form or calling us on +61 3 9321 1700.

-This course is has been designed for participants with a basic understanding of ASME B31.1 or B31.3 Piping Codes.
+This course is has been designed for participants with a basic understanding of ASME B31.1 or B31.3 Piping Codes and/or have previously attended the B31.3 Process Piping Code training course.

-Jim E. Meyer has more than 40 years of experience in refining petrochemical, chemical, power-generation and industrial facilities.
-He is a principal engineer at Louis Perry Group a CDM Smith Company, a full service engineering and architectural firm, located in Wadsworth, Ohio.
+Jim E. Meyer, P.E., has over 45 years of experience in refining petrochemical, chemical, power generation and industrial facilities.
+He is a principal engineer at CDM Smith, a full-service engineering and architectural firm, located in Wadsworth Ohio.

 Jim is experienced in overall project coordination/management, pressure equipment, piping design, analysis, specifications, support design, mechanical system requirements and documentation requirements.
 In particular, areas of his technical competence include ASME piping and pressure vessel codes, stress analysis, field troubleshooting piping system support, vibration, and expansion problems.